 Besides fungus infection, dog skin infection can also be caused by bacteria or a combination of both bacteria and fungal.

-There are different types of bacterial skin infection in dogs; the most common one is pyoderma.
+There are different types of bacterial and fungal infections in dogs; the most common one is pyoderma.
 Pyoderma happens when your dog’s skin is disrupted through a wound, scrape, flea bite, or other irritation.

-Because of the itchiness, your dog will scratch or chew the wounded area, causing an imbalance in the immune system, which makes the bacteria to overgrow.
+Because of the itchiness, your furry friend will scratch or chew the wounded area, causing an imbalance in the immune system, which makes the bacteria to overgrow.

-Most dogs suffering from yeast, due to the similar underlying cause, will also have a bacterial skin infection.
-Dogs with skin folds, or have a fungal infection or an endocrine disease or have allergies, have a higher risk of developing a bacterial skin infection.
+Most dogs suffering from yeast, due to the similar underlying cause, will most likely develop bacterial and fungal infections.
+Wrinkly dog breeds, dogs with endocrine issues or allergies have a higher risk of developing a skin bacterial or fungal infection as well.

 How to Treat Bacterial Skin Infection in Dogs